-Competency: (iv) Professional values, attitudes, and behaviors Elements associated with this Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, competency professional identity, accountability, lifelong learning, and concern for the welfare of others Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
+Competency: (iv) Professional values, attitudes, and behaviors Elements associated with this competency Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
 Actively seek and demonstrate openness and responsiveness to feedback and supervision.
 Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
-Required training/experiential During practicum placements (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A activities to meet each element Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A

-Summer Clinical Practicum), 1 ect the values and attitudes of psychology, including untability, lifelong learning, and concern for the welfare of Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
-Actively seek and demonstrate openness and respectively. • Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
-Students will also engage in self-reflection regarding one's to maintain and improve performance, well-being, and pro Professional Development (PSY 4499) . s personal and professional functioning; engage in activities fessional effectiveness by completing Advanced How outcomes are measured How outcomes are measured: Evaluation tool: Professional values, attitudes, and behaviors items (6-14 &amp; 41) on the Practicum Evaluation form.
-Course grade in PSY 4499 Practicum Evaluation form Requirements outlined within PSY 4499 Syllabus Minimum levels of achievement Ratings of B- or better on Professional values, att • Ratings of B- or better on Professional values, attitudes, and behaviors items (6-14 & 41) of the Practicum (MLAs) Evaluation. • Grade of B- or better in PSY 4499
+Required training/experiential activities to meet each element During practicum placements (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A integrity, deportment, professional identity, account others.
+Engage in self-reflection regarding one's personal maintain and improve performance, well-being, at Actively seek and demonstrate openness and resp Respond professionally in increasingly complex s progress across levels of training. onsiveness to feedback and supervision. ituations with a greater degree of independence as they s personal and professional functioning; engage in activities How outcomes are measured How outcomes are measured: Professional values, attitudes, and behaviors items (6-14 & 41) on the Practicum Evaluation form.
+Course grade in PSY 4499 Evaluation tool: Practicum Evaluation form Requirements outlined within PSY 4499 Syllabus Minimum levels of achievement (MLAs) Ratings of B- or better on Professional values, attitudes, and behaviors items (6-14 & 41) of the Practicum Evaluation.
+Grade of B- or better in PSY 4499

 Competency: (v) Communications and interpersonal skills Elements associated with this competency Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
 Produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts.
 Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
-Required training/experiential activities to meet each element Students learn to Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services through their course coursework and are assessed on these skills during role plays with standardized patients in the Pre-Practicum (PSY 1703) course and during practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum).
+Required training/experiential activities to meet each element Students learn to Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services through their course coursework and are assessed on these skills during role plays with standardized patients in the Pre-Practicum (PSY 1703) course and during practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 370A Summer Clinical Practicum).